 Player-Coach

-Through my occupational twists and turns, I've remained a writer at heart with curiosity as my compass.
-As a freelancer, I advocated for social change through articles in Entrepreneur, Inc., Yahoo, and HuffPost, among other publications.
+Through occupational twists and turns, I've remained a storyteller at heart with curiosity as my compass.
+I’ve advocated for social change in Entrepreneur, Inc., Yahoo, and HuffPost, among other publications.
 At The Wall Street Journal, I reported for eight months on overlooked sites that once produced nuclear weapons but could still pose contamination risks.
-Our searchable database and front-page series “Waste Lands” became a finalist for a Pulitzer Prize.
+Our team’s interactive database, multimedia stories, and front-page series “Waste Lands” became a finalist for a Pulitzer Prize.